 Luckily, you don't have to create all the content from scratch!

-1. Pull out one chapter and break it down over a period of days
+Pull out one chapter and break it down over 5-7 days.

-2. Take a larger section or the full course and break it down over a longer period
+Take a larger section or the full course and break it down over 20-30 days (or more).

 You'll need to fill in any gaps or delete content, just like you would with any done-for-you course, based on what your challenge participants know or don't know already.

-To make this into a 30 Day challenge vs. 10 Days, you would just give people a few days to complete each of the assignments.
-The longer each task takes to complete, the higher your drop-out rate is going to be.
+To make this into a 30-day challenge instead of a 10-day one, you would just give people a few days to complete each of the assignments.
+The longer each task takes to complete, the higher your drop-out rate will be.
 Stick to no more than 1 hour per day, with things that take longer broken down over several days.

 For example, the chapters in which they define the purpose for their list, set up their list, and define their audience can each be done in a day.